Use a text editor to edit text.

 Want to go deeper?
 Detailed graphs and statistics can be generated for both the entire log file and the current filter.
 You can view log entry distribution over time or graph data from a particular data column.
 LogViewPlus is kind of like Excel for log files.

-Log files are like snowflakes.
-They are all unique and beautiful in their own special way.
-We have put a lot of work into LogViewPlus to help you get the most from your log files, but nobody knows your log files better than you.
-That is why we built LogViewPlus to be extensible.
-The ability to build additional features into the application – like custom filters and parsers – has always been a core part of the application design.
+We work hard to help you get the most from your log files, but nobody knows your log files better than you.
+That's why we built LogViewPlus to be extensible.
+The ability to add additional features into the application - like custom filters and parsers - has always been a core part of the application design.
+Our extensible API will help you execute project specific log file analysis.

 When you spend all day in and out of log files, you want to be using an application that is responsive and looks nice.
 That's why we put a lot of effort into creating a high performance application with a customizable appearance.

-We work hard to make simple, rock solid software.
+We work hard to make rock solid software.

-If something is not right, we are here to help.
+If you have questions, we are here to help.